EeroKaan/multi-platform-backup-tool/README.md

 ## Features

 - Support for backing up and restoring directories, MySQL databases and Elasticsearch instances
-- Support for specialized machine environments
+- Support for different machine environments
     - Plain machines (data is directly accessible)
     - Plesk machines (data is managed by a Plesk instance)
     - LXC container machines (data is stored in separate LXC containers)